 - want to be alone, or want to stay close to family or friends

 - find it hard to do your school work

-- lose your temper more than you usually do
+- feel more angry or frustrated than you usually do

 - feel lonely